Bjorklundsamm/measurabl.ta/README.md

 ```

 ## Schema
 Without availablity of a MySQL database a bit of creativity was required.
 Although this does NOT been that the page is not ready to handle as much data as you can throw at it.
 In order to make use of the page with your data sets please see that your tables are formatted with a matching id key and follow the schema provided below.
-The back-end model system will automatically sort and format your data into a single table provided there are not colliding columns exluding the id.
+The back-end model system will automatically sort and format your data into a single table overwriting colliding columns matched by id.

 ```json
     [